- 1.47k views

 You can’t visit Alice Springs without stopping by Anzac Hill.
 The entire hill is symbolic for Australians who fought in wars throughout history, and you’ll find a memorial for WWI soldiers on the top.
 It also offers an amazing viewpoint; a scenic panoramic view over Alice Springs and the surrounding landscapes including the MacDonnell Range.
 The hike up the hill is a popular activity, visitors come to the hill to enjoy the beautiful sunrises and sunsets over Alice Springs.

 It may be hard deciding what to do in Alice Springs since there are clearly so many options!
 Although Alice Springs is located in ‘the red center’, the deserts of central Australia, it is a large city with a lot of history and spectacular natural landscapes, and the scenery is picturesque from anywhere in the town.
 Visitors can also get a chance to experience the Aboriginal heritage which has left its mark on the town.
-Whether you plan to stay a few days in the city or just transitioning, Alice Springs a great destination in the Australian Outback and definitely one worth taking a tour.
+Whether you plan to stay a few days in the city or just transitioning, Alice Springs a great destination in the Australian Outback and definitely one worth taking a tour in Australia.